 A timeline of Paul Pogba and Jose Mourinho’s turbulent relationship

-Since returning to Old Trafford from Juventus, Pogba’s form has been up and down – at times he has shown his tremendous ability, but he has also come in for some heavy criticism.
+Since returning to Old Trafford from Juventus in 2016, Pogba’s form has been up and down – at times he has shown his tremendous ability, but he has also come in for some heavy criticism.

-Reports of a falling out with Mourinho have put the duo under the spotlight, and we’ve looked back at how their relationship developed before and since before the manager’s departure in December 2018.
+Reports of a falling out with Mourinho put the duo under the spotlight and we’ve looked back at how their relationship developed before and since before the manager’s departure in December 2018.

 August 2016: Pogba joins United in a world-record £89million move, saying: “I am really looking forward to working with Jose Mourinho.”